 Director of Admissions and Marketing

-A Sacred Heart Parishioner, mom of two SHA grads and two current students, and the best volunteer you could ever want on any effort or project, Mary Kay Reetz is a natural in her role as Director of Admissions and Marketing at Sacred Heart Academy.
+A Sacred Heart Parishioner, mom of four SHA grads and the best volunteer you could ever want on any effort or project, Mary Kay Reetz is a natural in her role as Director of Admissions and Marketing at Sacred Heart Academy.
 She has held the position since 2005, witnessing both a decline and great growth in the enrollment at the Academy.
 She puts her passion for faith and education into her recruitment role and is a true leader within the Sacred Heart community.
 Mary Kay has a background in finance and business, holding both a bachelor’s and a master’s degree in business administration from Central Michigan University.
 She was previously employed at CMU in Human Resources and excels at communications and information management.
 She and her husband Dave have three sons and one daughter, all “lifers” at Sacred Heart.
 A volunteer for numerous organizations and benefit causes, Mary Kay is a true live-by-example person.
 She especially enjoys helping at SHA athletic events and activities, including chairing the school’s SHAgala dinner/auction for several years and organizing the annual Catholic Schools Week Soup Supper outreach fundraiser.
-She can be reached at 989.772-1457 or firstname.lastname@example.org.
+She can be reached at 989.772-1457 or email@example.com.